tioluwani-enoch/learning-languages/programming-c/introduction.md

         Although Java doesn’t have explicit pointers, it uses references under the hood, which is somewhat similar to C pointers.

         Learning C will help you understand memory management at a deeper level, which is abstracted away in Java.

+## Differences between Java and C

+    1. Memory Management: In C, you’ll deal with manual memory management using malloc() and free().
+In Java, the Garbage Collector handles memory for you.

+    2. No OOP in C: C is procedural, not object-oriented, so no classes or objects.

+    3. Pointers: C heavily relies on pointers, while Java uses references but hides direct memory access.

+    4. No built-in exception handling in C: You’ll have to implement your own error-checking logic.

+    5. Standard libraries: Java has extensive built-in libraries, whereas C has a smaller standard library but allows for closer-to-hardware operations.